Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Validation of network models

-Summarizing, model L-L had the best local connectivity (high $\avg C$ and $\Eloc$), but performed very poorly at global scale (low $\Eglob$), while model G-L was very fragile at local scale (low $\Eloc$, nonexistent $\avg C$), but quite efficient at global level.
+Summarizing, model L-L had the best local connectivity (high $\avg C$ and $\Eloc$), but performed very poorly at the global scale (low $\Eglob$), while model G-L was weaker at the local scale (low $\Eloc$, nonexistent $\avg C$), but quite efficient at the global level.
 More interestingly, model EE displayed the highest values of global efficiency, while doing reasonably well in terms of local efficiency.
-Both in model G-L and in model EE, nodes explicitly pursued to increase the global efficiency by means of the creation of shortcuts.
+Both in model G-L and in model EE, nodes explicitly sought to increase the global efficiency by means of the creation of shortcuts.
 However, the clever, thrifty use of resources implemented in the EE model, prioritized shorter links.
-The improvement in the connectivity a local scale was obtained as a useful byproduct.
+The improvement in the connectivity at the local scale was obtained as a useful byproduct. \FloatBarrier